How to Clean Outdoor Furniture Cushions

 Once you have your supplies, you’re ready to start cleaning.

-Cleaning Patio Cushions: Step-By-Step
+Cleaning Outdoor Patio Cushions: Step-By-Step

 In most cases, you can sufficiently clean your patio cushions in a few easy steps.
 Here’s the best way to clean outdoor cushions: